datoshkr/oilmaint.com/cars/audi/a3-s3/2015/index.md

 **Follow the instructions**

 1. Start the engine.
-2. Press the MENU button to access the CAR or SYSTEMS menu (depends on options).
+2. Press the MENU button to access the CAR or SYSTEMS menu (depending on the options).
 3. Select SERVICE & CONTROL.
 4. Select SERVICE INTERVALS.
 5. Select RESET OIL CHANGE INTERVAL.